voxpupuli/puppet-rundeck/README.md

 ## Module Description

-This module provides a way to manage the installation and configuration of rundeck, its projects, jobs and plugins.
+This module provides a way to manage the installation and configuration of rundeck and plugins.

 ## Setup